 While the best option is to replace the toilet you already have with a more energy-efficient model, converting your current one to low flow is also a great alternative.
 Upgrading a 3.5-gallon toilet to a low-flush 1.6-gallon model can reduce toilet water usage by 54 percent.
 If you’re handy and want to do it yourself, there are simple tutorials.
 Otherwise, pay a bit more for a plumber and watch the savings roll in.

-You’ll find discounted furniture pieces and sets at a fraction of retail prices that you can take home same-day!
+With discounts of up to 70% and many items available for pickup the next day, sticking to your budget has never been so easy.
 Browse online or visit your local CORT Furniture Outlet and see what our ever-changing inventory has to offer you today!